-Despite of many of these panegyrical stories about the positive impact of DevOps for enterprises there are also challenges and other things organizations must tap in.
+Despite many of these panegyrical stories about the positive impact of DevOps for enterprises, there are also challenges and other things organizations must tap in.
 During the past years, use of agile methodologies and impact of it for development, operations and all other parts of the organizations have been accelerating the DevOps movement and breaking down those boundaries between these functions.
 The question is – how Mobile DevOps can make a difference to an organization?
 And is the distinctive difference even between regular DevOps and Mobile DevOps?
 Find answers and more best practices in our free ebook – Mobile DevOps Manifesto.

 How, Why and Where Mobile DevOps Makes A Difference

 The discipline for Mobile DevOps requires few important technical and support things to be completed to make difference for any organization.
 In order to get all pieces together and make the Mobile DevOps tools and process seamless for companies the problem and potential bottlenecks must be identified.
 These are the top things that came up in our survey and companies should focus on either fixing or adopting the better Mobile DevOps tools and process to get these challenges tackled.

 (Way) Too Long Dev-Test-Feedback Cycles

 Comparing fully adopted Mobile DevOps approach for development, testing, and deployment the old way of doing things lack a short-cut to reveal, document, and eventually fix found issues.
 If the development cycle including building, testing, and deployment is too long the development progress might advance faster and it’s definitely harder to keep up.